 On Sunday, July 1, 1945, the Flint Journal reported that Sophie remained on the bench, having suffered a knee injury from her “too ambitious sliding.”
-When she left Saturday’s game, Sophie was hitting only .183 but ranked third in stolen bases with 22 in 28 games.
+When she left Saturday’s game, Sophie was hitting only .183, but she ranked third in stolen bases with 22 in 28 games.
 Before the injury, she set a league record by playing 248 straight games, a streak that began early in the 1943 season.

 “It wasn't so much her speed,” Madeline English observed in 1996.
 “Sophie read the pitchers and took advantage of their different deliveries, and she took advantage of every mistake they made.”

-Sophie also had a quick first step.
-"My big asset,” she recalled, “was a fast get-away."
+Sophie also had a quick first step: “My big asset,” she recalled, “was a fast getaway.”

-For Racine, however, the first postwar season came down to the Shaughnessy Series.
+For Racine, however, the first postwar season came down to the Shaughnessy Playoffs.
 The Belles won first place with a league-best 74-38 record, won the semifinal round of playoffs by defeating the South Bend Blue Sox in four games, and won the AAGPBL crown by defeating the 1945 champions, the Rockford Peaches, four games to two.